covid-19-Re/shiny-dailyRe/app/md/methodsShort.md

 #### Methods

 The R<sub>e</sub> for a particular day is the average R<sub>e</sub> over the three most recent days.
 We show estimated median Re together with 95% uncertainty intervals.
-The method for estimating Re is explained [here (PDF)](https://ethz.ch/content/dam/ethz/special-interest/bsse/cevo/research/COVID-19/ScireEtAl-Covid-Re.pdf).
+The method for estimating Re is explained [here](https://smw.ch/article/doi/smw.2020.20271).